Chris-matrix/social-media-app/README.md

 npm run dev
 ```

-Visit `http://localhost:5173` in your browser to see the application.
+Visit `http://localhost:5173` in your browser to see the application in action!

 ## Building for Production